 Security

-Most Microsoft365DSC resources support authentication via user name and password.
-But we don't recommend that type of authentication because Microsoft best practices recommend multifactor authentication.
-Application credentials is the preferred method, where supported by the Microsoft 365 resources.
-For example, SharePoint Online, Microsoft Entra ID, and other resources support application credentials.
+Most Microsoft365DSC resources support authentication via username and password.
+We don't recommend that type of authentication because Microsoft best practices recommend multifactor authentication.
+If the Microsoft 365 resources support them, application credentials are the preferred method.
+SharePoint in Microsoft 365, Microsoft Entra ID, and other resources support application credentials.

 If you build a Microsoft365DSC solution on Azure DevOps, you can also take advantage of the security in Azure Pipelines and an approval process to safeguard deployment to your production tenant.

 For Azure DevOps pricing information, see Pricing for Azure DevOps.
-If you incorporate Key Vault into your solution, you can find pricing information here.
+If you incorporate Key Vault into your solution, see Key Vault pricing.

 You can also use the Azure pricing calculator to estimate costs.